Bank of England keeps main rate steady at 0.5 percent

 LONDON The Bank of England kept interest rates unchanged at a record-low 0.5 percent on Thursday, as expected, as it waits for Britain's economy to recover fully from the financial crisis.

-The BoE also said it would maintain the stock of asset purchases from its quantitative easing programme at 375 billion pounds, in line with a previous commitment not to reduce them until sometime after it starts raising rates.
+The BoE also said it would maintain the stock of asset purchases from its quantitative easing programme at 375 billion pounds ($628 billion), in line with a previous commitment not to reduce them until some time after it starts raising rates.

 Unemployment remains slightly above the 7 percent level the central bank set in August as a threshold for beginning to consider raising rates.
 In February it added that it expected to keep rates on hold for some time after that.